Good podcast

 The awesome story of Temple Of The Dog's "Hunger Strike"

 Temple Of The Dog?s short-lived status as a Seattle rock supergroup got its start as a tribute project for the late Andrew Wood of Mother Love Bone, and ended up yielding one self-titled album that became a platinum seller.
 The idea to record songs for Wood, who died of an overdose at age 24, was the late Chris Cornell of Soundgarden?s way of coping with the grief of losing his friend, and the band he recruited as the songs became a full album included not only fellow Seattle musicians who would go on to form Pearl Jam, but a then-unknown singer who had flown up from San Diego, Eddie Vedder.
 Unpack the touching history of this classic tune in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-08-30